Marino Vrgoč: 2024–2025: The Voice Kids Hrvatska, Junior Eurovision Song Contest, and local activity

 On 16 April 2025, Vrgoč was revealed as the for the Junior Eurovision Song Contest 2025 in Tbilisi, Georgia, earning the right to be the first representative for the country at the contest since 2014.
 The announcement took place during the show Kod nas doma.
 Following an internal selection of six or seven received entries in the summer, the contest song, "Snovi", written by Arjana Kunštek, Ines Prajo, and Vrgoč himself, was released on 10 November.
+At the end, he and Croatia finished 14th out of 18.

 He performed at the Croatian patriotic concert Domu mom at the Arena Zagreb on 11 October 2025, along with artists such as Mate Bulić, Miroslav Škoro, Jacques Houdek, Tiho Orlić, and others.